condense9/hark-lang/guide/src/vm/source-to-success.md

 # From Source to Success

-We'll start our journey by exploring the process of going from Teal source code to successfully running a multi-thread process in AWS.
+We'll begin by exploring the process of going from Teal source code to successfully running a multi-thread process in AWS.

 Here's our source: